-According to the official data, the death toll mounted to 156,014 as 101 COVID-19 patients died since Wednesday morning.
+According to the official data, the death toll mounted to 158,063 with 133 new deaths.

-Meanwhile, the federal government has ramped up COVID-19 testing facilities across the country, as over 208 million tests have been conducted so far.
+Meanwhile, the federal government has ramped up testing facilities across the country, as over 223 million tests have been conducted so far.

-As many as 208,703,791 tests were conducted till Wednesday, out of which 726,562 tests were conducted on Wednesday alone, according to the latest data issued by the Indian Council of Medical Research (ICMR) on Thursday.
+A total of 223,479,877 were conducted till Tuesday, out of which 763,081 tests were conducted on Tuesday alone, said the latest data issued by the Indian Council of Medical Research (ICMR) on Wednesday.

-The national capital Delhi, which has been one of the most COVID-19 affected places in the country, has been witnessing comparatively a lesser number of cases over past several months.
-As many as 134 new cases and zero death was registered in the national capital through Wednesday.
+The national capital Delhi, one of the most affected places in the country, has been witnessing comparatively a lesser number of cases over the past several months as 320 new cases and four deaths were registered in the national capital through Tuesday.

-This was the third occasion in recent days when not even a single death was reported across the national capital.
-So far as many as 10,894 people have died in the national capital due to COVID-19, confirmed Delhi’s health department.
+So far 10,928 people have died in the national capital due to COVID-19, confirmed Delhi’s health department.
 (Xinhua)